Contact Lens Care

 Lens height

 This measurement is especially important for progressive/varifocal or bifocal lenses.
-The minimum recommended lens height should be no less than 30mm.
+The minimum recommended lens height should be no less than 30mm to have enough space for all distances, intermediate and near vision.

 Bridge width

 If the glasses are too tight, they will squeeze your nose and feel uncomfortable.
-If your glasses are the correct bridge size, they will sit comfortably on the face.
+If your glasses are the correct bridge size, they will fit comfortably on the face.

 Choosing a frame which has adjustable nose pads will allow you to conduct different adjustments/modifications, resulting in a more comfortable fit.